Durss/Twitchat/PUBLIC_API.md

 }
 ```
 ## **MESSAGE_FIRST**
-Sent when a user sends her/his first message of the stream *("Greet them" section)*.
+Sent when a user sends their first message of the stream *("Greet them" section)*.
 ```typescript
 {
 	channel:string,